Gas vs Electric Golf Carts: Which Is Right for Your Lifestyle?

 Before comparing performance and costs, understanding the basic technology behind each power type provides context for why they behave differently.

-Electric golf carts run on battery packs, typically consisting of six 8-volt batteries or four 12-volt batteries connected together.
+Electric golf carts run on battery packs, typically consisting of six 8-volt batteries or four 12-volt batteries connected.
 These batteries power an electric motor that drives the wheels.
 Modern electric carts increasingly use lithium-ion batteries similar to those in electric cars, offering significant advantages over traditional lead-acid batteries.
 When you press the accelerator, the controller regulates power flow from the batteries to the motor, providing smooth and quiet acceleration.

 Gas golf carts use small internal combustion engines, typically 10 to 14 horsepower, similar to those found in riding lawn mowers or small ATVs.
 These engines run on regular gasoline and include all the components you'd find in any gas engine, including spark plugs, air filters, oil systems, and carburetors or fuel injection.
 The engine connects to the wheels through a belt or chain drive system, and you control speed through a traditional gas pedal connected to the throttle.